Datasets are the foundation for all card-based analysis in Analytics.

 For details about the elements, see the descriptions in steps 3-6 in Create a dataset.

 - Click Save to save the changes.
-If the dataset is being used in one or more cards, you'll be prompted to confirm that you want to change the dataset and delete the cards.
+Depending on the types of changes that you have made, you may get a warning message or be prompted to confirm that you want to change the dataset and delete the existing downstream cards.

 A dataset cannot be used in cards and can only be exported if it meets one of the two conditions: